Skip to content ↓

 This curriculum provides a students at RBA to embark on teaching an effective and engaging curriculum.

 The resources are drawn from a variety of respected and well-known sources that have been created by educators with vast experience in computing and which use research driven pedagogy.
-It has been divided into three sections: e-safety, which is taught predominantly in the Autumn term; digital literacy, taught mainly in Autumn and Spring; and coding, taught in the remainder of the year.
+It has been divided into three sections: e-safetydigital literacy and coding.
 There is a more equal split between coding and digital literacy/e-safety emphasising the fact that computing isn’t just about coding nor ‘ICT’.
-However, in order to give children the tools they need, Digital Literacy does feature throughout.
+However, in order to give students the tools they need, digital literacy does feature throughout.
 Resources and lessons are linked in the individual year group plans and it is expected that teachers will adapt these to make them appropriate for their class.

 Key Stage 3

 At Key Stage 3, Computer Science is taught to all students in class groups for one hour a week.
-We follow the Compute-IT scheme, covering the relevant course in both years 7 and 8.
+The resources are drawn from a variety of respected and well-known sources that have been created by educators with vast experience in computing and which use research driven pedagogy and covering the relevant course in both years 7 and 8.

-Topics we cover tie in with the three aspects of the KS3 curriculum - Digital Literacy, Computer Science and Information Technology.
+Topics we cover tie in with the four aspects of the KS3 curriculum - Digital Literacy, Computer Science, CAD and Information Technology.

 As well as enabling the students to become good digital citizens, and becoming socially aware of the use of digital tools, we also develop an understanding of the principles of good design and programming, using various programming languages.